sanjaysikder/Oracle-APEX-Interactive-Grid-Custom-Toolbar/README.md

 ## Installation

-1. Open Interactive Grid Region.
+1. Open the Interactive Grid region.

 2. Navigate to: